PreethamYT/PreethamYT/README.md

 - 👋 Hi, I’m Preetham Rao
 - 👀 I'm currently pursueing my B.Tech in Computer Science Engineering
-- 🌱 Currently focused on my sadhana and growth Overall
+- 🌱 Currently focused on acquiring knowledge and documenting the process
 - 🤝 I'm looking to contribute to open source projects whilst also trying to contribute to the overall wellbeing of the society
 - 🔥 Learning HTML, CSS & JS currently
 - 🏫 Open to learning and growth